WaleedOmar87/Reach-Youtube-Next/README.md

 -   Clone or download this repo to your local server
 -   Run `npm install` command to install dependencies
--   Run `npm run dev` to start development server on port 3000
+-   Run `npm dev` to start development server on port 3000
+-   Run `npm test` to run tests
 -   If port 3000 is not available, You can add another port in package.json under `scripts`, for example update `next dev` to `next dev -p 8080`.
 -   run `npm run build` to build the app